GrandGarcon/cmichelio/README.md

-# cmichel.io
+# FrontierTech.io

-These are the source-files for my blog, [cmichel.io](https://cmichel.io).
+These are the source-files for my blog, [FrontierTech.xyz](https://cmichel.io) for creating an sleek , web3 first portfolio website for putting in sync my work as the web3 consultant and project development lifecycle

+### credits to Cmichelo [https://cmichel.io] for sharing this template

 ## Get started